Genealogy in Ain (01): help, resources, and useful archives

 • Charity - Elderly

-The Ain department has not experienced significant waves of migration.
-Here, however, is a brief overview of population movements in the department:
+The Ain department has not experienced impressive waves of migration.
+However, here is a brief overview of population movements in the department:

-- In the 16th and 17th centuries: the religious wars caused population movements, particularly to Protestant Switzerland.
+• In the 16th and 17th centuries: religious wars caused population movements, particularly towards Protestant Switzerland.

-- In the 18th century: the region experienced significant seasonal worker migration to Switzerland, particularly in watchmaking and lace.
+• In the 18th century: the region experienced significant seasonal worker migration to Switzerland, particularly in watchmaking and lace industries.

 For more information: